Moreholidays April School Librarian Day

 Working with school children offers many rewards and challenges.
 They help to develop, enrich, and mold young minds.
 They promote a lifetime of enjoyment and learning through reading.

-Take a minute today, to thank all the hard work that a school librarian does daily, and the patience the librarian displays, as he or she aids our youth.
+So, take a minute today to thank all the hard work that a school librarian does daily, and the patience the librarian displays, as he or she aids our youth.

 Did You Know?
 As of 2020, there are 17,454 libraries in the U.S. This number includes main and branches, as well as bookmobiles.